defold/doc/docs/en/manuals/application-lifecycle.md

 ## Input

 Input is is read from available devices, mapped against [input bindings](/manuals/input) and then dispatched.
 Any game object that has acquired input focus gets input sent to all its component `on_input()` functions.
-A game object with a script component and a GUI component with a GUI script will get input to both components’ `on_input()` functions--given that they are defined and that they have acquired input focus.
+A game object with a script component and a GUI component with a GUI script will get input to both components’ `on_input()` functions---given that they are defined and that they have acquired input focus.

 Any game object that has acquired input focus and that contain collection proxy components dispatches input further to components in the proxy collection belonging to game objects that has acquired input focus.
 This process continues recursively down enabled collection proxies within enabled collection proxies.